Genaker/TerraformMagentoCloud/README.md

 ```
 # Use DynamoDb with Magento 2

-MAgento by default has PHP Library to work with Dynamo DB.
+Magento out of the box has PHP Library to work with Dynamo DB.

 ```
 use Aws\DynamoDb\Exception\DynamoDbException;